gwarzecha/gwarzecha/README.md

 ### Hey there 👋 , my is is Garrett,
 I am a web developer, focusing on JavaScript and the MERN stack.
-I find enjoyment in building new things, learning all that I can about web development, listening to records while drawing cat portraits, and talking to other developers and code-minded individuals!
+I find enjoyment in building new things, learning all that I can about web development, listening to records while drawing cat portraits, and talking to and picking the brains of other developers!

 ### 📫 Contact me at: gmwarzecha@gmail.com